EnderTurret/TailsLegacy/docs/creating_parts.md

 ```

 Lastly, you need to link this model to the part.
 In order to do this, a new `PartReference` should be added to the `PartRegistry` class.
 Look at the other `PartReferences` in that class to understand how.

 After you have a reference, you'll need to add the linking code.
-If you put your model in one of the category packages, this will be in the class containing the name `RegistrationHandler`.
+If you put your model in one of the category packages, this will be in the class ending in `RegistrationHandler`.
 Otherwise, it will be in `PartRenderRegistry`.

 Look for the `registerPartRenderers()` method, where you'll see a bunch of `e.register(...)` lines.